-Take an hour out of your day to walk this spectacular one-mile trail on fine-crushed limestone that spans the spillway of the Marilla Reservoir and takes you through three wooden trestle bridges around this scenic body of water.
+Take an hour out of your day to walk this spectacular one-mile trail.
+This path of fine-crushed limestone spans the spillway of the Marilla Reservoir and takes you through three wooden trestle bridges around this scenic body of water.

-VISIT/KANE: Flickerwood Wine Cellars.
-Owned by former US Forest Service employee Ron Zampona and his outgoing wife, Sue, Flickerwood produces thirty-five varieties of vino, and shines when it comes to dessert and sweeter wines.
+Started 20 years ago by former US Forest Service employee Ron Zampona and his outgoing wife, Sue, and now run by their kids, Tammy Liberato, Julie Wehner and Rick Zampogna, Flickerwood produces thirty-five varieties of vino, and shines when it comes to dessert and sweeter wines.

 Saved from demolition The Depot now serves as a history and art museum for artifacts “made in Kane.”
 Many of these objects are toys from the Holgate Toy Company.
 Anyone who has ever stacked rings on the wooden Rocky Color Cone (co-opted in plastic by Fisher-Price) has owned or played with a Holgate toy.

 Where to Eat in the PA Wilds

 Down some Texas Hots at Texas Hot Lunch.
 Looking very much the dive, locals sing the praises of and expats return for that little hot dog—a zesty mini sausage smothered in spicy signature sauce.
 Bet you can’t eat just one.

-EAT/WESTLINE: Westline Inn.
 For a real local experience, head off the main road—and it feels as if it’s way off the road—to this hidden favorite.
 Formerly a chemical plant, Westline was transformed into an inn and restaurant by obvious risk-takers Trudy and John Pomeroy—a French-trained chef and his wife.

 Where to Stay in the Allegheny National Forest

-Holly McCrary, is the proud owner and innkeeper of this nationally famous Bed & Breakfast, built by Henry Hamlin, a wealthy oil, lumber, and gas, magnate as a wedding gift for his daughter in the mid 1800s.
+Holly McCrary, is the proud owner and innkeeper of this nationally famous Bed & Breakfast.
+It was initially built by Henry Hamlin, a wealthy oil, lumber, and gas, magnate, as a wedding gift for his daughter in the mid 1800s.